With Tray, you build

 On-premises connectivity

-• Connect to on-premises systems using Tray, whether they are first-party or third-party.
+• Connect securely: Access on-premises systems, whether first-party or third-party

 Learn more about on-premises connectivity